snugnug/hjem-rum/docs/CONTRIBUTING.md

 and then open up a PR, or "Pull Request," in the upstream HJR repository.
 Again, GitHub has good documentation for [creating a PR].

-After you have setup a PR, it will be [reviewed](#reviewing-a-pr) by maintainers and changes may be requested.
+After you have setup a PR, it will be [reviewed] by maintainers and changes may be requested.
 Make the changes requested and eventually it will likely be accepted and merged into main.

 ## Core Principles

 In creating HJR, we had a few principles in mind for development:

-1. Minimize the number of options written;
+1. Minimize the number of options written.
-1. Include only the module collection - leave functionality to Hjem; and
+2. Include only the module collection - leave functionality to Hjem.
-1. Maintain readability of code, even for new users.
+3. Maintain readability of code, even for new users.

 Please keep these in mind as you read through our general guidelines for contributing.